PramatShastri17/git-tutorial/About.md

 # About test.py
-This is python is for testing purpose
+This python script is for testing purpose